 SaxonJ-HE is built from code in categories A, B, and C above.
 This code is published and is available for use under the terms of the license.
 Most users will never need access to source code, but for those who do, it is published in two forms:

-Saxonica's open-source Subversion repository at dev.saxonica.com contains the source code in the form required by the MPL license, that is, "the form of the work preferred for making modifications".
+Saxonica's open-source Git repository at https://saxonica.plan.io/projects/saxonmirrorhe/repository contains the source code in the form required by the MPL license, that is, "the form of the work preferred for making modifications".
 This form of the code includes preprocessor directives used to identify variations between the code for different Saxon editions, and it therefore cannot be compiled until the preprocessor has been run.
-The repository includes Ant build files that invoke this preprocessing.
+The repository includes gradle build files that invoke this preprocessing.
 The build files are complex and have many dependencies.
-Many users will therefore find it easier to build from the preprocessed source published on SourceForge.
+Many users will therefore find it easier to build from the preprocessed source published on GitHub.

-For every release, a ZIP file containing Saxon-HE source is published on the SourceForge site (project name Saxon).
+For every release, a ZIP file containing Saxon-HE source is published in the Saxonica Saxon-HE GitHub repository.
 A typical file name is

 Saxonica does not actively solicit contributions to the code from external developers.
 We will accept contributions only if the requirements and design have been agreed in advance, if comprehensive test material is supplied in a suitable form, and if a contribution agreement is signed.